 Lualatex is able to cope with fontspec and UTF-8.
-I discovered that it uses luaotfload-tool to find system fonts, and runs that when it feels like it!
+I discovered that it uses luaotfloadtool to find system fonts, and runs that when it feels like it!
 So, my configure script runs that command to ensure that any OTF or TTF font which I have only just made known to fontconfig will be found.

-The lualatex test itself provides a greeting in various languages using the latin, cyrillic, and greek alphabets.
-It will also do this for Simplified Chinese, Japanese, and Korean if it finds the fonts (texlive itself does not seem to provide a Korean OTF/TTF font, but it does provide Simplified Chinese and Japanese).
-It also generates a random number, because lua is a scripting language with many other uses - some people think it might be the future of T_EX.
+The lualatex test itself provides a greeting in various languages using the latin, cyrillic, and monotonic greek alphabets.
+It will also do this for Simplified Chinese, Japanese, and Korean if it finds the fonts.
+It also generates a random number, because lua is a scripting language with many other uses.

-3.12 mosfet
+3.13 mosfet